KirikoroStudios/kirikorostudios.github.io/_posts/2016-05-30-competitive-edge.markdown

 ![Overwatch - Keeping it simple](/assets/images/Overwatch-Keeping-it-Simple.jpg "Overwatch - Keeping it simple") _Overwatch - Keeping it simple_

-So now that we know that with Overwatch our competitive edge is our simplicity we can take design and marketing decisions more easily.
-We know that we dont want to add a deep ingame inventorysystem or add vehicles since that would defeat our simplicity.
+Now we know that Overwatchs competitive edge is simplicity.
+We can there therefore take design and marketing decisions guided by this.
+For example, we know that we dont want to add a deep ingame inventory system or add vehicles since that would defeat the simplicity of Overwatch.
 We also know what to tell people when they ask us why they should play Overwatch instead of its competition.
 We've made things a lot easier for ourselves!

  I hope I could relay the point that there is value in analysing your competition.
 And Yes, games is _an art form_, but your company is a business.
 And you have to take both things in consideration to be a success.